nasa/fprime/Drv/TcpServer/docs/sdd.md

 The TCP server component bridges the byte stream driver model interface to a remote TCP client to which this tcp server connects and sends/receives bytes.
 It implements the callback formation (shown below) using a thread to receive data and producing the callback port call.
-Since it is a server it must startup and listen for client connections.
+Since it is a server, it must startup and listen for client connections.
 Designed for single client communication, it does not permit a queue of connecting clients.

 For more information on the supporting TCP implementation see: Drv::TcpServerSocket.